Last Updated on

 Objective Diameter: 42 mm

 Field of View: 394 feet/1000 yards

 Eye cups: Twist-up

 Brand-spanking new to the market, the Tioga binoculars have made their debut.
 The BX-2 line is better than ever, and it ditched the old-school black for a new Shadow Gray finish.
 A new wrap for a new binocular is very appropriate for a grand entrance.

-Just because this is a roof prism bino, it doesn’t mean that it’s not going to perform optically as a Porro prism can.
-In fact, many roof prism binos often lack the phase-correction coatings that a roof bino needs.
+Just because this is a roof prism binocular, it doesn’t mean that it’s not going to perform optically as a Porro prism can.
+In fact, many roof prism binoculars often lack the phase-correction coatings that a roof bino needs.
 As you can assume, Leupold left no strings untied when they equipped the Tioga with these specialized coatings for edge-to-edge clarity.

 Leupold is a popular brand, and a default brand for many.
 We expect to see the new binocular skyrocket in the charts just like all its other optic counterparts.
 How can it not when it’s sporting everything for a more than fair price?